 - Best for final-stage testing of the customer journey

-- Integration with the iPhone app is seamless and worked the first time I tested
+- Integration with the iOS app is seamless and worked the first time I tested

 - Animations, transitions, states in custom code can make the experience feel native